kailash-manasarovar/statement/docs/timeline/2022/september.md

 ### A stalker from Dénia in Cauterets?

 - For the last week of my stay, I bump into a couple regularly on the hiking paths and in the town.
-- They are often running the mountain trail around Cauterets.
+- They are often running the mountain trail around Cauterets at the same time I walk it.
 - There is nothing unusual about them except I'm drawn to the man's face, I recognize it somehow.
 - I think he must be a film or TV star, and that's why I know him.
 - He has a very distinctive look.